Have Questions?

 504-347-1120

-VCPHCS V LLC is 7.6 miles from Marrero, LA
+VCPHCS V LLC is 7.6 miles from Marrero, Louisiana

 This rehabilitation facility also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide collection of personalized treatments like aftercare/continuing care, suicide prevention services, veterans, clients with HIV/AIDS, self-help groups, persons who have experienced sexual abuse and more.
 In the same way, this drug and alcohol rehab facility provides these services in the following settings - short term treatment facilities, inpatient detox centers, outpatient hospital programs, inpatient drug and alcohol rehabs, long term addiction treatment facilities and more.